 Head Coach, Under-17s

-Jonathan Pereira is in his sixth season with the New England Revolution Academy, and his second as the head coach of the Under-16s.
+Jonathan Pereira is in his seventh season with the New England Revolution Academy, and his third as the head coach of the Under-17s (formerly Under-16s).
 He was previously an assistant coach with the Revolution U-16s for four years.
-In addition to his Under-16 team coaching duties, Pereira has been a staff coach for the Revolution Academy’s Player Development Program since joining the organization as a coaching intern in the summer of 2011.
+In addition to his Under-17 team coaching duties, Pereira has been a staff coach for the Revolution Academy’s Player Development Program since joining the organization as a coaching intern in the summer of 2011.

 Pereira was previously an assistant coach for the Under-16 team, which advanced to the Development Academy Playoffs in four of the last six seasons, including a run to the Playoff Quarterfinals in the 2014-15 season.
-Outside of his coaching responsibilities, Pereira also assists with the Sports Performance platforms for both the U-18 and U-16 teams as well as the Academy’s High Potential Program (HPP).
+Outside of his coaching responsibilities, Pereira also assists with the Sports Performance platforms for both the U-19 and U-17 teams as well as the Academy’s High Potential Program (HPP).

-In September, Pereira is scheduled to complete the Elite Formation Coaching License (EFCL) with the French Football Federation.
+In September 2016, Pereira completed the Elite Formation Coaching License (EFCL) with the French Football Federation.
 The EFCL is a product of the recent technical relationship between Major League Soccer and the FFF.

 Prior to joining the Revolution’s Academy staff, Pereira had a four-year coaching stint with the Rhode Island Stingrays’ summer camps and a one-season coaching stint with Under-14 boys and girls teams in Sudbury, Mass.
 He also spent two years as a summer fitness coach at La Salle Academy in Providence, R.I.

 A 2011 graduate of the University of Rhode Island, Pereira holds a bachelor’s degree in kinesiology with a specialization in exercise science and health fitness.
 The Barrington, R.I., native played four seasons at URI, earning Atlantic 10 all-rookie honors in 2007, and was one of just five players to start each of the Rams’ 18 games in 2010.